 When your lower abdominals are working correctly within the core unit you are also able to create more alignment from hip to heel.
 This will allow you to have more strength for half halts, collection or to help bring a horse up off their forehand.

-The work inside the Dressage Rider Training Program is all focused on creating strength from the inside out.
+When building your core strength you want to be creating strength from the inside out.
 Developing your lower abdominals as well as your entire core, so that it can work as a functional balanced rider on the horse.